Prasophyllum calcicola

-Prasophyllum calcicola, commonly known as the limestone leek orchid, is a species of orchid endemic to Australia.
+Prasophyllum calcicola, commonly known as limestone leek orchid, is a species of orchid endemic to Australia.
 It has a single, smooth, tube-shaped leaf and up to twelve yellowish-green flowers on an erect flowering stem.
 It is found in coastal areas of Western Australia and South Australia growing on soils derived from limestone.

 Description

 Prasophyllum calcicola is a terrestrial, perennial, deciduous, herb with an underground tuber and a single smooth, tube-shaped leaf which is 50-150 mm long and about 2 mm in diameter near the reddish base.
 Between three and twelve or more flowers are arranged on a flowering spike.
 The flowers are yellowish-green, about 4 mm long and 3 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, about 2 mm long, 2-3 mm wide and green with a red edge.
 The lateral sepals are lance-shaped, 2-4 mm long and joined to each other for about half their length.
 The petals are triangular in shape, about 2 mm long and 1 mm wide.
 The labellum is 2-3 mm long, oblong to lance-shaped and turns upward at 90° about half-way along.
 Flowering occurs in September and October.